marc-jones/phd_thesis/content/02_spring/05_sequence.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/35_protein_structure.pdf}
-\caption{\textbf{Protein structure of the BnFD proteins complexed with DNA reveal different hydrogren bonding.}}{The protein structure of the CREB protein (PDB ID: 1DH3) from Schumacher et al.
+\caption{{Protein structure of the BnFD proteins complexed with DNA reveal different hydrogren bonding.}}{The protein structure of the CREB protein (PDB ID: 1DH3) from Schumacher et al.
 (2000)\textsuperscript{316} was changed to match the amino acids present